 This bond is similar to a guardianship bond; however a Conservator handles monetary matters whereas a Guardian handles everyday care.
 The bond is a type of insurance which protects the Conservatee, or the person being cared for.

 As stated before, the court requires a Conservator to be bonded.
 The bonding requirements state that the Conservator will not commit any fraudulent acts with his/her legal power during service.

 The principal should be informed on all requirements before applying for a bond.
 If the principal acts against the bond and a claim is filed, then the surety company will pay for all paid claims, which the principal must then pay back to the surety.

-The cost for the bond is also referred to as the bond premium.
+The cost for the Conservatorship Surety Bond is also referred to as the bond premium.
 The bond premium is the one cost that the surety company sets.
 All other fees that are related to the bond are set by the obligee.
 The bond premium is only a small percentage of the bond amount.

 The bond amount is set by the obligee, not the surety company.
 Usually, the judge will set the bond amount based on the financial and estate worth of the Conservatee.
 The bond amount is the amount of coverage the surety company will pay out to the party harmed if a claim is filed against the bond.

 At surety1.com we make it easy to apply for your Conservatorship Surety Bond.
 Simply complete our easy to use, online application.
 Usually within 1 business day one of our surety bond professional agents will contact you with a firm quote or request additional information required by the surety to underwrite the risk.

 Surety1.com is a service of AssuredPartners one of the largest and fastest growing insurance agencies in the nation.
 Surety1.com maintains an A+ rating from the Better Business Bureau, is licensed in all 50 states and is the premier provider of surety bonds online since 2003.